Romitoskj/UniversityNotes/Computer Vision/06 - Edges.md

 >
 > ![[Pasted image 20251012213908.png]]
 >
-> Edges correspond to extremes of derivative
+> *Edges correspond to extremes of derivative*

 ## Image gradient
-The image is a function of two variables so we use a gradient:
+The image is a function of two variables so we must use gradient:
 $$
 \nabla f = \bigg[ \frac{\partial f}{\partial x},\frac{\partial f}{\partial y}\bigg]
 $$